-The Flexible Path is one of several space exploration strategy options developed by the Review of U.S. Human Space Flight Plans Committee (HSFPC).
-Among proposed Flexible Path destinations are near-Earth objects (NEOs), asteroids and comets having perihelions less than 1.3 astronomical units (AU) and periods less than 200 years.
-Heliocentric orbit element criteria are documented identifying the NEO subset potentially accessible to human exploration capabilities.
-Under HSFPC auspices, these criteria were applied to the Jet Propulsion Laboratory's (JPL's) small-body database (SBDB) in June 2009.
-The 36 NEOs identified as potentially accessible by this process are cited.
-Techniques are related with which opportunities to visit these "Accessible 36" NEO destinations are obtained and assessed over the interval from 2020 through 2050.
-Results from 20 of these assessments are presented.
-With the number of cataloged NEOs expected to grow by more than an order of magnitude in the next 20 years, the number and frequency of human NEO exploration opportunities will likewise increase.
+The flexible path is one of several space exploration strategy options developed by the Review of U.S. Human Space Flight Plans Committee in 2009.
+Among proposed flexible path destinations are near-Earth objects, those asteroids and comets having perihelions of less than 1.3 astronomical units and periods of less than 200 years.
+Heliocentric orbit element criteria have been developed with the objective of rapidly identifying the near-Earth object subset potentially accessible for human exploration capabilities.
+When these criteria were applied to the Jet Propulsion Laboratory's small-body database in June 2009, the accessible subset was found to contain 36 near-Earth objects.
+Opportunities to visit these destinations have been obtained and assessed over the interval from 2020 through 2050.
+With the number of cataloged near-Earth objects expected to grow by more than an order of magnitude in the next 20 years, the number and frequency of human near-Earth object exploration opportunities will likewise increase.